flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     We recommend one of the following actions:

-    1. TEMPORARY Solution: Try a VPN - a great free one that's reliable is [ProtonVPN](https://protonvpn.com/)
+    1. TEMPORARY Solution: Try a VPN - a great free one that's reliable is [ProtonVPN](https://protonvpn.com/).
         - Please do your own due diligence and research when utilizing a VPN even with our recommended one above.
     2. Download a full build from our website [here]() - Please ensure you follow our [manual installation instructions](../installation.md#manual-installation).
     3. Contant your ISP to check with them if there are any existing issues utilizing Cloudflare on their network.

+    ^^Additional Information^^

+    Below is a list of countries that are possibily affected by this issue.
+Please note that it may not be *every* ISP in the country.

+    - Brazil
+    - China
+    - Iberia
+    - Portugal
+    - Saudi Arabia
+    - Spain

 ## Incompatible and Problematic Add-Ons/Mods